PyPSA/atlite/doc/conventions.rst

 Conventions
 ############

-Atlite uses the following conventions which are applied for processing geo-spatial and temporal data.
+atlite uses the following conventions which are applied for processing geo-spatial and temporal data.

 Grid coordinates
 ================